NeilCFord/raspberrypi-projects/minecraft-pi/README.md

 ##Minecraft Pi Projects##

+*Updated 20160124 - changed most files to work with the version of the Minecraft API that now comes preinstalled on Raspbian Jessie and Python3*

 A lot of the code featured here is based off the work of Martin O'Hanlon at [Stuff About Code](http://www.stuffaboutcode.com/).
 Please visit his site and his [Github repository](https://github.com/martinohanlon) for many more awesome examples.

 **clear.py** - clear a space 25 blocks in all directions from the player's position, replacing the floor with stone.

-**trapped.py** - trap the player by surrounding him with the same kind of block as he is standing on.

-**free.py** - free the player from the above trap by replacing one wall with air.

 **magipi.py** - A simple demo of console messages and moving the player.
 As featured in [The MagPi magazine](http://www.themagpi.com/issue/issue-11/) Issue 11.